nadeulab/IgCaller/README.md

   * Added functionality to reconstruct the T-cell receptor (TCR).
 See [issue #10](https://github.com/ferrannadeu/IgCaller/issues/10) and argument -g for details.
   * Added compatibility with data generated using amplicon-based NGS approaches (i.e., primer-based PCR amplification of rearrangements).
 See arguments -seq, -pr, and -prs for further details.
   * Added the reconstruction of partial (J-D only) rearrangements.
-  * Added a module to calculate tumor purity based on the IG/TCR gene rearrangements (see arguments -ep, -epc, and -scp).
+  * Added a module to calculate tumor purity based on the IG/TCR gene rearrangements (see -pm, -ep, -epc, and -scp).
-  * Added the possibility to annotate the reconstructed IG/TCR sequences using either the built-in annotation scheme of IgCaller or IgBLAST using IMGT or OGRDB databases (see arguments -a and -aa).
+  * Added the possibility to annotate the reconstructed IG/TCR sequences using either the built-in annotation scheme of IgCaller or IgBLAST using IMGT or OGRDB databases (see -a and -aa).
 We recommend using IgBLAST (default), especially when the normal (i.e., germline) BAM file is not available.
   * Added chronic lymphocytic leukemia (CLL)-specific annotations: annotation of CLL stereotyped subsets (see -subsets) and IGLV3-21 R110 mutation (see -R110)
-  * Improved annotation of oncogenic alterations, including the identification of N-nucleotides.
-See arguments -vafOnco, -gOnco, -cgOnco, -gOncoDist, and -cgOncoDist for further details.
+  * Improved annotation of oncogenic alterations, including the identification of N-nucleotides and other improvements (see -vafOnco, -gOnco, -cgOnco, -gOncoDist, and -cgOncoDist for further details.
-  * Significant improvements on sensitivity and specificity for both IG/TCR gene rearrangements and oncogenic alterations.
+  * Significant improvements on sensitivity and specificity for both IG/TCR gene rearrangements and oncogenic alterations (see -hs, -sf and -mnns).
-  * Improved phasing of reads along the V gene.
+  * Improved phasing of reads along the V gene and new optional argument (see -prbm).
-  * Added the possibility to report the read names of the reads associated with each specific rearrangement identified.
+  * Added the possibility to report the read names of the reads associated with each specific rearrangement identified (see --rrn).
+  * Added some optional arguments to provide more flexibility (see -rop, -kisor, -ror, and -roor)
   * Extended panel of normals for the analysis of oncogenic rearrangements.
   * Other minor improvements and edits.
 * v1.4-beta (not stored as a formal release):